 Heating The Syrup

-The most common mistake that many home chefs have made with their warm pancakes is serving them with cold syrup.
+Syrup is one of the most common accompaniments to go with pancakes.
+However, most home chefs make the mistake of serving their warm pancakes with cold syrup.
 This cold, or even room-temperature, syrup can cool off the hottest pancake.

 That’s why you should warm up the syrup alongside pancakes.
 Ensure to pour the appropriate amount of syrup into a microwave-safe/oven-proof bowl before setting it in.
 Never place your syrup bottle into the microwave or oven, especially when it’s a plastic bottle.